HyperAgents/hmas/domains/logistics/regulate-organization/README.md

 Collectors are responsible for unloading pallets from trucks, checking, and storing them in the storage area.
 They are allowed to use equipment that lifts and moves pallets to transport the pallets from the truck to the storage area.
 He also uses a barcode reader to check the pallet contents.

 Once a truck arrives at the Saint-Étienne depot, Leo, a collector at the Saint-Étienne depot, uses the Pallet Jack 3 to unload the pallets from the truck and transport them to the receiving area.
 Leo then checks the pallet contents against the description on the pallet label using the Barcode Reader 2.
-Since the pallet contents correspond to the label description, Leo uses the Forklift 3 to transport and lift the pallets up in the shelves in the storage area.
+Since the pallet contents correspond to the label description, Leo uses the Forklift 3 to transport and lift the pallets up into the shelves in the storage area.

 ### Regulations